-- If a power failure occurs while the server is turned on, the server will restart automatically when power is restored. - If the server is connected to an Advanced System Management interconnect network that contains at least one server with an optional Remote Supervisor Adapter II SlimLine installed, the server can be turned on from the Remote Supervisor Adapter II SlimLine user interface. - If your operating system supports the systems-management software for an optional Remote Supervisor Adapter II SlimLine, the systems-management software can turn on the server. - If your operating system supports the Wake on LAN feature, the Wake on LAN feature can turn on the server.
+- If a power failure occurs while the server is turned on, the server will restart automatically when power is restored. - If the server is installed in a static partition, you can turn on the server and start the operating system by pressing the power-control button on the primary node in the partition. - If your operating system supports the systems-management software for the Remote Supervisor Adapter II SlimLine, the systems-management software can turn on the server. - If your operating system supports the Wake on LAN feature, the Wake on LAN feature can turn on the server.